‘Flip Or Flop’ Divorce Update: Christina El Moussa Reportedly Makes It Official With Rumored Boyfriend Gary Anderson

-Flop or Flop star Christina El Moussa and her rumored boyfriend, Gary Anderson, have allegedly made their relationship official.
+Flip or Flop star Christina El Moussa and her rumored boyfriend, Gary Anderson, have allegedly made their relationship official.

 As Christina El Moussa and her estranged husband, Tarek, prepare to end their marriage for good, a report claims the mother of two has recently confirmed her romance with Anderson, who previously worked as a contractor for her and Tarek.

 Days ago, In Touch Weekly magazine stated that Christina El Moussa has grown close to Anderson since her relationship with Tarek came to an end in May of last year.
-Meanwhile, the source also claimed that Tarek reportedly suspected that something inappropriate was happening between Christina El Moussa and the contractor, but said he had no solid evidence until last year, prior to his alleged blowup at their Yorba Linda, California home.
+Meanwhile, the source also claimed that Tarek reportedly suspected that something inappropriate was happening between Christina El Moussa and the contractor, but said he had no solid evidence until last year, before his alleged blowup at their Yorba Linda, California home.

 “Tarek saw Christina’s phone and [believed] there was some inappropriate texting going on between Christina and Gary,” a magazine source suggested.
-However, both Tarek and Christina El Moussa denied being involved with other people prior to their split.
+However, both Tarek and Christina El Moussa denied being involved with other people before their split.

-Christina El Moussa’s rumored new boyfriend has reportedly been married twice and during each of his divorces, he was allegedly involved in significant drama.
+Christina El Moussa’s rumored new boyfriend has reportedly been married twice, and during each of his divorces, he was allegedly involved in significant drama.

-In 1999, as In Touch Weekly revealed, Anderson reportedly understated his income in an effort to keep his spousal and child support payments to a minimum.
+In 1999, as In Touch Weekly revealed, Anderson reportedly understated his income to keep his spousal and child support payments to a minimum.
 Then, after he allegedly claimed to have made $128,000 one year, his actual income was revealed to total $1,044,512.
 In turn, Anderson was ordered to pay his ex-wife, Jo Ann, “$4,000 a month in spousal support until 2003, $7,082 a month in child support and $100,000 in back child support.”

-As for Gary Anderson’s second divorce from former wife Denise, he allegedly tried to beat the system yet again and after filing for divorce, he was forced to give her $2,000 a month for two years and $330,000 from their joint bank account.
+As for Gary Anderson’s second divorce from former wife Denise, he allegedly tried to beat the system yet again, and after filing for divorce, he was forced to give her $2,000 a month for two years and $330,000 from their joint bank account.
 Denise also received a new BMW, their $700,000 California home and a payment of $405,000.

 Christina El Moussa and her now-estranged husband, Tarek, got married in 2009 and began starring on their HGTV series, Flip or Flop, in 2013.